• Home

 When I was growing up, my mother loved beautiful linens.
 Embroidery was her favorite thing.

-Her favorite maker was a Portugese company called “Marghab” from the island of Madeira.
+Her favorite maker was a Portuguese company called “Marghab” from the island of Madeira.
 They had “separate boutiques” in the top department stores in the United States.

 There is a wonderful book, “Perfection Never Less” written about her; and there is a rotating museum exhibition and more information at the University of South Dakota.